001 American Made Whistles – Variety

 multi tube whistles

 A.L.
 Fischer would go on to patent ‘improvements’ in 1885, 21 years later.
-Banks and Brother would produce a dual tube whistle decades later utilizing a serrated diaphragm, while the cycling company the Overman Wheel Company ( the assigner to the Fischer patent ) would use a smooth diaphragm ( along with another cycling entrepreneur R. Phillip Gormally ) See SPOTLIGHT # 48
+Banks and brother would produce a duplex whistle decades later utilizing a serrated diaphragm, while the cycling company the Overman Wheel Company (the assigner to the Fischer patent) would use a smooth diaphragm (along with another cycling entrepreneur R. Phillip Gormally) See SPOTLIGHT #48

-This whistle is made with an unusual attribute of just one window like a round whistle, but designed as a beaufort/conical shaped whistle.
+As mentioned, this whistle is made with an unusual attribute of just one window like a round whistle but designed as a beaufort/conical shaped whistle.

 beaufort whistles